Francisco de Miranda: Prussia

 The first secretary of the U.S. embassy, Colonel William Stephens Smith, whom Miranda knew from his stay in New York, came to England at around the same time.
 The US Ambassador was John Adams.
 Miranda visited them many times and continued the conversations about independence he had had with General Washington, Jefferson, Hamilton, Knox, among many other patriots in Philadelphia, New York, and other cities.
 Miranda and Smith decided to travel to Prussia to attend military exercises prepared by Prussian king, Frederick the Great.

 Bernardo del Campo, ambassador of Spain in the British capital since 1783, kept Miranda entertained with the idea that the king was close to resolve his situation.
 In fact, he was keeping Miranda under surveillance.
 When Miranda announced his sudden trip to continental Europe, he "gladly" gave Miranda a letter of introduction to the minister (ambassador) of Spain in Berlin who would be in charge of reporting frequently to Madrid.
 James Penman, an English businessman whom Miranda had befriended in Charleston, was responsible for keeping his papers while he traveled.

-However, the Spanish ambassador had secretly intrigued to have Miranda arrested when he reached Calais, France, where he could be handed over to Spain.
+The Spanish ambassador had secretly intrigued to have Miranda arrested when he reached Calais, France, where he could be handed over to Spain.
 The plan fell apart because the Venezuelan and his friend went on 10 August 1785 to a Dutch port (Hellevoetsluis) instead.

 Sweden

-Between September and December 1787 Miranda travelled through Sweden, and he also visited Norway.
-Miranda arrived in Stockholm on 21 September 1787, from Saint Petersburg, and he stayed in the city until 24 September, returning on 3 October and then staying for almost a month until 1 November.
+Between September and December 1787 Miranda travelled through Sweden, and visited Norway.
+Miranda arrived in Stockholm on 21 September 1787, from Saint Petersburg.
+He stayed in the city until 24 September, returning on 3 October and then staying for almost a month until 1 November.
 He carried a letter of recommendation from empress Catherine the Great and was also shown support from the Russian ambassador in Stockholm Andrey Razumovsky.
 Through these connections he was invited to Stockholm Palace and an audience with king Gustav III on 17 October.
-However, the Spanish ambassador in Stockholm, Ignacio de Corral, demanded that Miranda should be extradited in December, at which time he had already left.
+The Spanish ambassador in Stockholm, Ignacio de Corral, demanded that Miranda should be extradited in December, at which time he had already left.

 He did not win support for his cause, but he later published excerpts from his journal about his experiences in Sweden.
 When visiting Gothenburg he had an affair with Christina Hall, the wife of one of the wealthiest merchants of Gothenburg John Hall.
 He also visited the family's country retreat, Gunnebo House, on the outskirts of the city.

+Then Miranda made his way to Norway and arrived in Denmark in 1787.
+But in the Danish press he was accused of being a spy for the Empress of Russia.
+There is talk of extradition to Spain.
+But the King of Denmark assures him of his support.
+Francisco Miranda is bored at the Court of Denmark.
+He decides to go to Germany.
+Seeing the canal that connects the Baltic to the North Sea, he imagines the possibility of digging one in Panama that would join the Atlantic and the Pacific.
+He then traveled to Belgium and Switzerland and, on 24 May 1789, Francisco Miranda arrived in Paris.